coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** The deity can create a wave of mental force that extends from the deity in a spread with a radius of 10 feet per divine rank.
-Creatures within the spread must make Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or
+Creatures within the spread must make Will saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) or

 be forced to act unpredictably.
-This ability works like a *confusion* spell cast by a sorcerer of level 10 + the deity's divine rank.
+This ability works like a *confusion* spell cast by a sorcerer of level 10 + the deity’s divine rank.

 **Suggested Portfolio Elements:** Chaos.